 It is a condition to the issuance of the Offered Bonds that THDA shall have prepared and filed a Projected Cash Flow Statement (the "Projected Cash Flow Statement").
-The Projected Cash Flow Statement will be based, among other assumptions, on the assumptions that (i) THDA originates approximately \$200.000.000 of thirty-year Program Loans (or participates therein), including bearing interest at a weighted average interest rate of approximately 5.69%,(ii) purchases approximately \$35,000,000 of thirty-year Program Securities (or participates therein), including bearing interest at a weighted average loan rate of approximately 6.875% and a weighted average coupon of approximately 6.00% and (iii) makes deposits of \$1,444,416.58 to the Bond Reserve Fund and \$1,000,000 to the Debt Service and Expense Account will be allocated to the Offered Bonds.
+The Projected Cash Flow Statement will be based, among other assumptions, on the assumptions that (i) THDA originates approximately \$200,000,000 of thirty-year Program Loans (or participates therein), including bearing interest at a weighted average interest rate of approximately 6.36%, (ii) purchases approximately \$50,000,000 of thirty-year Issue 2025-1 Program Securities (or participates therein), including bearing interest at a weighted average loan rate of approximately 6.50% and a weighted average coupon of approximately 6.00%, (ii) finances approximately \$10,000,000 principal amount of thirty-year DPA Loans, and (iv) deposits of \$4,025,360.33 to the Bond Reserve Fund and \$1,000,000.00 to the Debt Service and Expense Account will be allocated to the Offered Bonds.
 The Projected Cash Flow Statement shall evidence that, upon the issuance of the Offered Bonds, sufficient amounts will be available under the General Resolution to pay Debt Service for all Bonds Outstanding, including the Offered Bonds.
 THDA believes the assumptions to be used in connection with the preparation of the Projected Cash Flow Statement are reasonable.
 THDA cannot, however, guarantee that actual results will not vary materially from such assumptions.
-If subsequent events do not correspond to such assumptions, the amount of Revenues available to make payments of principal and interest on the Bonds, including the Offered Bonds. when scheduled, may be adversely affected and the expected life of the Offered Bonds may be affected.
-For descriptions of certain of these measures and THDA's business continuity plan, see "BUSINESS DISRUPTION RISKCYBERSECURITY" herein.
+If subsequent events do not correspond to such assumptions, the amount of Revenues available to make payments of principal and interest on the Bonds, including the Offered Bonds, when scheduled, may be adversely affected and the expected life of the Offered Bonds may be affected.
+For descriptions of certain of these measures and THDA's business continuity plan, see "BUSINESS DISRUPTION RISK CYBERSECURITY" herein.